 2.F.5.
-When a parent receives in-kind payment or reimbursement that reduces personal living expenses because of employment, (e.g. company car, free housing, or reimbursed meals) the value of such in-kind payment or reimbursement should be added to gross income.
+When a parent receives in-kind payment or reimbursement that reduces personal living expenses as a result of employment, (e.g. company car, free housing, or reimbursed meals) the value of such in-kind payment or reimbursement should be added to gross income.